×

 We asked foreigners in Iceland what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Rental properties in Iceland typically include a refrigerator, stove, oven, and washing machine.
 Some properties may also include a dishwasher, microwave, and other small kitchen appliances.
-Additionally, many properties come with basic furniture such as beds, couches, and tables," said one in Iceland.
+Additionally, many properties come with basic furniture such as beds, couches, and tables," explained one foreigner living in Iceland.

 Additional Information about Searching for a Home in Iceland: